Psalm 89

-Psalm 89 is the 89th psalm in the biblical Book of Psalms, part of the Hebrew Bible, described as a maschil or "contemplation".
+Psalm 89 is the 89th psalm of the Book of Psalms, beginning in English in the King James Version: "I will sing of the mercies of the LORD for ever".
+In the slightly different numbering system used in the Greek Septuagint and Latin Vulgate translations of the Bible, this psalm is Psalm 88.
+In Latin, it is known as "Misericordias Domini in aeternum cantabo".
+It is described as a maschil or "contemplation".

-In the slightly different numbering system used in the Greek Septuagint and Latin Vulgate translations of the Bible, this psalm is Psalm 89.
-It has 52 verses and concludes Book 3 of the Psalms.
+The psalm forms a regular part of Jewish, Catholic liturgies.
+It has been set to music, for example by Baroque composer Heinrich Schütz in German.

 Analysis

 The superscription of the psalm states that it was written by Ethan the Ezrahite, who, along with Heman the Ezrahite (to whom Psalm 88 is attributed), was a wise man from the time of, or prior to, King Solomon.
 1 Kings 4:31 states that Solomon "was wiser than all other men, wiser than Ethan the Ezrahite, and Heman, Calcol, and Darda, the sons of Mahol, and his fame was in all the surrounding nations" (ESV).

-In 2 Samuel 7:12–17, God promises King David that there will always be a king of the Jews.
+In 2 Samuel 7:12–17, God promises King David that there will always be a king from his line to rule over Israel.
 Some scholars claim that this psalm was written after the deportation of the Jews to Babylon.
 However, this claim is inconsistent with the dating of Ethan to the time of Solomon.
 More likely is that it was written on behalf of the king (David or Solomon) during a time of trouble.
-The author expresses his belief that the promises outlined in 2 Samuel 7:12-17 will be fulfilled.
+The author expresses his belief that the promises outlined in 2 Samuel 7:12–17 will be fulfilled.

 Charles Spurgeon called this psalm a Covenant Psalm and described it as "the utterance of a believer".
 It begins with words of praise for Yahweh's goodness and covenant faithfulness.
 For the first 37 verses, the psalm recounts the promises made to King David and the covenant established by God with him; from verse 38 to 51, the psalmist laments what seems to him like God's lack of remembrance of his covenant promises.